AviationSFO/SnakeGame/README.md

-# Snake Game using Turtle in Python
+# Snake Game
 ## Instructions
 ### Requirements
 #### Python

 Version 3.6 or newer, (Python 2 does not work, same as python 3 earlier than 3.6).
-Tested on 3.8.2 and 3.10.2.
+Tested on 3.8.2, 3.9.10 (development version), and 3.10.2.

 #### OS

 Tested on Mac OS and Windows 10 only.
 ### Launching Game
 To run game:
 MACOS: Open launcher

-Windows: Open the turtlesnake.py
+Windows: Open turtlesnake.py with python

 ### Configuring prefrences